JackEdTaylor/LexOPS/README.md

 #> Generated 50/50 (100%).
 85 total iterations, 0.59 success rate.
 ```

-Let’s have a quick preview of what we generated\!
+A preview of what was generated:

 ``` r
 # create a table of the first 20 words (4 per row) as an example